20kdc/gabien-common/datum/specification.md

 This provides the fundamental escaping logic for the rest of Datum.

-All *indirect* (that is, not *direct*) characters should be treated as content-class, and unless explicitly stated otherwise, is treated by *conditional logic* (but not, say, written into buffers) in this specification as being some arbitrary content-class character.
-That is, any check that requires the character to be of a different class does not pass, such as statements where a character "has an indirect value of 10", even if the direct value of that character is in fact 10.
-However, the specific characters are still carried through.
-That is, if a decoded character is 10 indirect (aka the result of `\n`), and that is the only character in the decoded stream, that is a *symbol* whose content is a single newline character.

-In actual implementations, the above is implemented by simply requiring a character to be direct when performing various checks.

-When the true value of a character should be used, it will be referred to as the *direct value*, and otherwise (when potentially masked), the *indirect value*.
-How this works with the characters "written indirectly" above is that the value being written is the true value, and that's then masked as content-class for the indirect value.

 While these don't have any meaningful effect on the specification, there are two things worth noting:

 1. It is impossible for the backslash to be written as a direct character under this system.